BlazeBullet/LS2LC/README.md

 > Supported Blocks [13/03/2021]

-    HTTP Request - [All Methods, Content as Interpolated, Done, DM if Errors] KeyChain - [All most done, missing ENDBLOCK, all content as interpolated]
+    HTTP Request - [All Methods, Content as Interpolated, Done, DM if Errors] KeyChain - [Almost done, missing ENDBLOCK, all content as interpolated]